 They spend their days resting on rocks, reeds, and trees near or above water, waiting for opportunities to reproduce.

-7. Bee-Like Tachinid Fly
+7. Bee-like Tachinid Fly

 Tachinid Bee Fly (Hystricia abrupta) larvae are fatal predators of insects that people find bothersome.
-Most of these fly larvae feed on the caterpillars of pesky moth species.

 Because of their food, some Tachinid Flies have been purposefully brought from other places to decrease harmful moth populations.